Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 \subsection{Model training}

-\paragraph{Model hyper parameters} We compare the three models introduced in Section~\ref{ssec:models}.
-For the TRF, we use a lag on the forcing of $\tau_u = 250$ time steps (about 2\,s).
+\paragraph{Model hyper parameters} We compare the three models introduced in Section~\ref{ssec:models} over $n_s = 99$ subjects.
+For the TRF, we use a lag on the control of $\tau_u = 250$ time steps (about 2\,s).
+This corresponds to the duration of the signal after the stimulus onset.
 For the RTRF, we use $\tau_u = \tau_h = 40$ time steps.
-This lag corresponds to the part of the initial MEG (i.e. 333\,ms out of 500\,ms, at 120\,Hz) that is passed to the model to predict the 2.5\,s MEG sequence at evaluation time.
+This lag is close to the minimum inter-word duration of 300\,ms, and corresponds to the part of the initial MEG (i.e. 333\,ms out of 500\,ms, at 120\,Hz) that is passed to the model to predict the 2.5\,s MEG sequence during the evaluation.

 For the DRE model, we use a subject embedding of dimension $d_s = 16$, a latent state of dimension $d_h = 512$, a kernel size $K=4$, and a stride $S = 2$.
 The subject embeddings are initialized as Gaussian vectors with zero mean and unit variance, while the weights of the convolutional layers and the LSTM are initialized using the default ``Kaiming'' initialization~\citep{kaiming_init}.
 Like its linear counterpart, the DRE is given the first 333\,ms of the MEG signal to predict the complete 2.5\,s of a training sample.